Nick-Rimmer2016/Terraform/README.md

-## Creates a Linux AWS EC2 Instance
+### Creates a Linux AWS EC2 Instance and deploys Apache